-The SPS will be designed in accordance with the "Design Guidelines for Sewage Works, Ministry of the Environment, (2008) and "Wastewater Pumping Station Design Standards Version 7", Region of Peel (2012).
-The Peel Standards (2012) note that, for peak flows above 100 L/s, the pumping station should follow the Design Style III as outlined below:
+The SPS will be designed to accomodate the population of 36,898 approaching the SPS and will be designed in accordance with the "Design Guidelines for Sewage Works, Ministry of the Environment, (2008) and "Wastewater Pumping Station Design Standards Version 7", Region of Peel (2012).
+The Peel Standards (2012) note that, for peak flows above 100 L/s, the pumping station should follow the Design Style III as outlined below.
+Note that that remaining 778 people drain by gravity downstream of the forcemain (778 + 36898 = 37676 total):

 - DESIGN STYLE: III LARGE WWPS - TYPICAL FLOW RANGE: Greater than 100 L/s - FACILITY DESCRIPTION: Building, emergency generator and odour control. - GENERAL LAYOUT: Submersible pumping station with separate building for controls, MCC, standby generator with a basement or vault to house valves so confined space entry not required. - WET WELL STORAGE CAPACITY: Split wet well design.
-Minimum 1 hour (preferred 2 hour) wet well storage capacity based on peak flow - NUMBER, SIZE & WEIGHT OF PUMPS: Three or more pumps, one lead, one lag and one standby.
+Minimum 2 hour wet well storage capacity based on peak flow - NUMBER, SIZE & WEIGHT OF PUMPS: Three or more pumps, one lead, one lag and one standby.
 Shall be VFD or soft starters. - GEN SET REQ'D: Yes sized for all connected loads